luminati-io/bypass-captcha-with-cypress/README.md

 ### Approach #3: Integrate an Antibot Browser

 The previous two CAPTCHA bypass approaches rely on too many assumptions.
-A more efficient solution is to configure Cypress to control an anti-detect browser.
+A more efficient solution is to configure Cypress to control [anti-detect browsers](https://brightdata.com/blog/proxy-101/best-antidetect-browsers).

 By default, Cypress provides access to one of the locally installed browsers from the [following list](https://docs.cypress.io/guides/guides/launching-browsers#Browsers):